MilliDGemini/MilliDGemini/README.md

 - 👋 Hi, I’m @MilliDGemini
-- 👀 I’m interested in Coding
+- 👀 I’m learing to Coding
-- 🌱 I’m currently learning to code
--
--

 <!---
 MilliDGemini/MilliDGemini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.